 Inspired by aviation, pilot watches are handy for their impressive features and novel designs.
 Uniquely stylish and highly functional, these terrific timepieces are adept at both keeping precise time and looking great on your wrist.
 As such, they make a worthwhile addition to any gent’s collection.
-So, if you’re a high-flying man who’s looking to take to the skies, either literally or metaphorically, this is the watch for you But, how do you know which to choose?
-Well, we can help.
-Here’s our roundup of the best pilot watches to buy right now.
+So, if you’re a high-flying man who loves aviation, then this is the watch for you.

-IWC wasn’t kidding when it said the Big Pilot’s Heritage Watch 48 will set the pulses of watch connoisseurs racing.
-With its ‘unmistakable visual features’ and convenient 192-hour power reserve that guarantees accurate time for eight days before it automatically stopping, this timepiece is an excellent choice.
-The watch also features protection against magnetic fields.
-A novel nod to aviation, the hands of this model are propeller-like and beige in colour, offering a classic aesthetic for such a modern watch.
+IWC wasn’t kidding when it said the Big Pilot’s Black Dial Automatic Watch would set the pulses of watch connoisseurs racing.
+With its ‘unmistakable visual features’ and convenient 168-hour power reserve that guarantees accurate time for eight days before it automatically stopping, this timepiece is an excellent choice.
+A novel nod to aviation, the hands of this model are propeller-like, offering a classic aesthetic for such a modern watch.

 2. Breitling Exospace B55

 With an exclusive SuperQuartz movement and original functions tailor-made for pilots, the Exospace B55 is particularly noteworthy for its features, but its look is also just as appealing.
-Colour-wise, it is visually bright and vivid, with bold black and neon cobalt features, making this timepiece ideal for the man who prefers something a bit more striking on his wrist.
-The brand describes it as future-oriented and optimally comfortable to wear.
+Color-wise, it is visually bright and vivid, with bold black and neon cobalt features, making this timepiece ideal for the man who prefers something a bit more striking on his wrist.
+Breitling describes it as future-oriented and optimally comfortable to wear.

 3. Bell & Ross Collection Aviation BR

 The Bell & Ross Collection Aviation BR is a high-tech chronograph with a sporty design, which is as robust as it is sophisticated.
-The square face designed was inspired by aeronautical instrumentation, what they call the ‘ultimate reference point for legibility and reliability.’
-Black rubber and heavy-duty synthetic fabric straps make this one of the most durable models, reaffirmed by its satin-brushed steel case and screw in crown.
+The square face design was inspired by aeronautical instrumentation, what they call the ‘ultimate reference point for legibility and reliability.’
+Black rubber and heavy-duty synthetic fabric straps make this one of the most durable models, reaffirmed by its satin-brushed steel case and screw-in crown.

 4. The Longines Avigation

 The Longines brand has not only executed a cheeky play on words in the name of The Longines Avigation model but also have perfected this watch’s powerful movement and functions, including self-winding mechanical movement beating at 28’800 vibrations per hour and providing 48 hours of power reserve.
-The bracelet is alligator strap in a distinct black tone, and its dial is black-matte with painted Arabic numerals.
-Silvered sandy hands complete this timepiece, making it a wise choice for men who wear a lot of black and love a good classic design.
+The bracelet is an alligator strap in a distinct black tone, and its dial is black-matte with painted Arabic numerals.
+Silvered sandy hands complete this timepiece, making it a wise choice for men who wear a lot of blacks and like a classic design.

 The Citizen Skyhawk A-T redefines aviator-inspired timepieces and atomic timekeeping with an intricate design and radio-controlled accuracy perfection.
 Thanks to this watch’s innovative design, it receives radio signals both automatically and on-demand, providing superior precision.
-That’s not all it can do, though.
 This impressive piece of technology also boasts Eco-Drive power, a 1/100-second chronograph, which measures up to 24 hours, a perpetual calendar, two alarms, a 99-minute countdown timer, UTC display, power reserve indicator, and rotating slide rule bezel.

 The Garmin D2 wirelessly receives a flight plan from the Garmin Pilot and controls VIRD.
 It also has various timers and vibrating alerts.
 Direct-to and Nearest buttons also allow you to use a worldwide airport database.
-An altimeter with adjustable barometric setting and compass also make this an appealing choice for those after a pilot watch with lots of features.
 The brand insists that it is the first pilot watch to help you in-flight, possessing a high-sensitivity WAAS GPS receiver.
-Displays and timers are also customizable, making it an excellent choice for those who want to personalise their watch for their specific needs.
+Displays and timers are also customizable, making it an excellent choice for those who want to personalize their watch for their specific needs.

 The Zenith 031930681.21C Pilot Watch is as stylish as it is functional.
 The timepiece features an elegant brown leather strap with cream contrast stitching and a stainless-steel case.
 The dial is black and boasts luminescent silver-tone hands, easy-to-read Arabic numeral hour markers, and a small, seconds sub-dial at the 9 o’clock position.
 Although the design is reason enough alone to buy this wristwatch, a Swiss automatic movement completes the package and ensures excellent timekeeping.

 Apart from the awesome Star Wars reference in its name, the Omega Speedmaster Skywalker X-33 should be noted for the fact that it was the result of a collaboration between the Omega brand and the Solar Impulse Project.
-The Project has an ambitious aim to circle the globe in an aeroplane powered only by the sun.
-With skeletonized hands, iPad application, lightweight design and onboard reliability, this watch is certainly an alluring option if you’re after a pilot watch with a lot of features.
+The Project has an ambitious aim to circle the globe in an airplane powered only by the sun.
+With skeletonized hands, iPad application, lightweight design, and onboard reliability, this watch is undoubtedly an alluring option if you’re after a pilot watch with a lot of features.

 Pilot watches are made with precision in mind, and the Alpina Startimer Pilot Big Date Watch is no exception.
 The timepiece features a highly accurate Swiss quartz movement with six jewels and 48 months of battery life.
 The design was born from Alpina’s century-long experience in building pilot watches for the continental air forces and fits all military aviation watch specifications.